Jombaba/DataCleansing/README.md

 689 b 35 3.375 u g c h 8.29 f f 0 t g 0 0 -

-Next, we confirm that the entire dataset is captured and to do this a glimpse at the basic statistics of numerical features is revealed through the following codes.
+Next, we confirm that the entire dataset is captured and to do this a glimpse at the basic statistics of numerical features is revealed through the following codes:

 > df.shape

-*Output: (690, 16)*
+**_Output_**: (690, 16)

 > df.describe()